-If you want to try something different in the OT-world, these are some great ideas and can at least help with your brainstorming.
+If you want to try something different in the occupational therapy career space, these are just a few ideas which can help with your brainstorming.
 While the most obvious and easiest way to use your OT degree is to actually practice in a traditional setting, alternative career paths may be a better fit for you long term.

 I hope this post gave you some inspiration and ideas if you’re looking for a change.
 What other alternative careers for occupational therapists and COTAs would you add to this list?